toomanycats/toomanycats.github.io/_posts/2017-02-19-wounded-wordsnuggets-from-mr.-lovinger.md

 > The proof of the pudding is in the eating.

-When using this proverb, and likely any other, one must simple recreate the entire saying, or quote.:w
+When using this proverb, and likely any other, one must only recreate the entire saying, or quote.

 # Good Writing is Good

 Putting complex ideas, events, or flow charts into the written word is a science and an art.
 Having been exposed to the necessity and power of charting while doing a stint as a consultant, brought that wisdom home to me.